speckleworks/SpeckleRevitReboot/readme.md

 Let's try and keep those as much as possible in the store...

 Extra notes: the app url is hard coded to `Browser.Address = @"http://10.211.55.2:8080/";` which should obvs be changed to something more reasonable on whatever env you're on.

+## The Revit External Event Handler

+We make sure the bindings are aware of the event handler and vice-versa.
+There's an `Action` queue in the bindings that should store all needed actions (interactions with Revit).
+See "bake receiver" functionality.

+The external event handler just iterates through that action queue and executes them all (sequentially) untill the list is empty.